leomuckley/leomuckley.github.io/ds-bowl19.md

 ### 3. Results

-The resulting model achieved an overall result in the top 7% on the final leaderboard.
+The resulting model achieved a quadratic weighted kappa of 0.539, with 1st place achieving 0.568.
+My final solution finished in the top 7% on the leaderboard.